avik-fse/fse-data-tier/README.md

       port: 27017
     ```

 3. From commond prompt, go inside the mongodb installation folder and start mongodb server by executing:
    `.\bin\mongod.exe --config .\mongod.cfg`

-4. Open another command prompt to create the databse and tables for Task Manager project using the attached script **WindowsScript.js**:
+4. Open another command prompt, go inside the mongodb installation folder to create the database and tables for Task Manager project using the attached script **WindowsScript.js**:
    Command Format: `mongo [host]/database [Path-to-script]`

    In my case, the command is: